acturtle/cashflower/docs/model.rst

 To use another variable, call an instance of the :code:`ModelVariable` or :code:`Constant` class.

-If you are calling a model variable, pass an argument :code:`t`.

 ..
 IMPORTANT::
     To use results of :code:`a`, call :code:`a()` and **not** :code:`a_formula()`.

+If you are calling a model variable, pass an argument :code:`t`.

-A variable can also call **itself**.
+A variable can also call **itself** for other :code:`t`.
 This functionality can be useful for discounting.

 ..  code-block:: python
     :caption: model.py